kainpets/CV_builder/README.md

 # Resume Generator

-A React app that allows users to quickly generate a CV, print it or download it
+A React app that allows users to quickly generate a CV, print it or download it as PDF file.

 [Live Demo] https://kainpets.github.io/CV_builder/